Summer Learning Program

 How do I sign up and participate?

-Register online using our new Beanstack site or the Beanstack app (search for Huntingdon Valley Library).
+All reading logs, activity logs, and prizes will be entered using Beanstack.
+You can register online using our Beanstack site or the Beanstack app (search for Huntingdon Valley Library).
+Challenge registration will be available in Beanstack beginning on June 20.
 Beanstack will allow you to:

 - Register all readers under one family account (easiest if one main person or device will be logging the family’s reading)